phpDocumentor/phpDocumentor/docs/manual/for-template-builders/getting-started/basic-layout.rst

 phpDocumentor2 templates are, like every component of the documentor, Composer packages.

-The composer file specifies a name in your organization namespace, the type ``phpdocumentor-template`` and defines the required base template.
-TODO: UnifiedAssetInstaller requires the template to be in the phpdocumentor organization.
-I think this is wrong, it should be in the authors namespace to make clear where it comes from.
-Requiring the type phpdocumentor-template should be enough of a sanity check.
+The name in the composer file must start with ``template-``, the template name used in the install will be what follows after.
+For example the template "new-black" has the name ``template-new-black``.
+A template also needs to specify the attribute ``type: phpdocumentor-template``.
+Currently, all templates must be in the namespace ``phpdocumentor``.

-Templates also depend on the phpdocumentor/unified-asset-installer which is used to install them in the right location.
+Templates must depend on the phpdocumentor/unified-asset-installer which is used to install them in the right location.
+If they extend a base template, this template should be specified as well.
-TODO: how exactly does this work for a third party template?
-Do we not need to add something to the post-inst section of the main project?

 As an example, see the composer.json of the new-black template::